Friends and Lovers (Bernard Butler album): Reception

 Friends and Lovers was met with generally favourable reviews from music critics.
 PopMatters editor Sarah Zupko called it "more anthemic and self-assured" than Butler's debut, as if he had "been steadily gaining confidence in himself as a frontman."
 Wall of Sound's Russell Hall concurred, stating that "[b]oth compositionally and in terms of execution, the new CD outshines its predecessor."
 CMJ New Music Report writer Chris Helm shared a similar sentiment, as the album "expounds upon the strengths of its predecessor by wisely cranking up the glammy crunch" of Butler's guitar.
 In a review for AllMusic, Stephen Thomas Erlewine felt that Butler has greater focus on this record, however felt that the music needed "a larger-than-life personality, a vocalist on the level of Brett Anderson."
 Ed Masley of the Pittsburgh Post-Gazette remarked: "With Anderson on vocals, this could be the strongest Suede release since Dog Man Star," and stated that: "Throughout, the hooks are irresistible."

 Hot Press writer George Byrne complimented Butler on being "far more confident in his vocal abilities and more assured about his musical direction".
 Nude as the News co-founder Troy Carpenter echoed a similar statement, as Butler's "confident voice rings clear as it propels his melodies", accompanied by "lush instrumentation".
 Tim Murrah of Houston Press, on the other hand, noted that while Butler's "trademark wiggly playing is still intact," he showcased himself as a "weak writer and singer.
 At best, all of his songs are lukewarm".
-Chicago Tribune's Jay Hedblade had a similar mixed sentiment, saying Buter "demonstrates he's adept at building gorgeous mile-high melodies that hit all the right buttons, yet as agreeable as it is, there's still a nagging feeling that something's missing."
+Chicago Tribune's Jay Hedblade had a similar mixed sentiment, saying Butler "demonstrates he's adept at building gorgeous mile-high melodies that hit all the right buttons, yet as agreeable as it is, there's still a nagging feeling that something's missing."
 He felt that Butler "spends too much time waxing poetic without the verbal dexterity to hold up the grand nature of the tunes."
 Michael Gallucci of Cleveland Scene said the album's "one consistent flaw" was Butler's "push to deliver it to its predestined place in the CD bins".

 Friends and Lovers charted at number 43 on the UK Albums Chart.
 "You Must Go On" charted at number 44 on the UK Singles Chart.